-Simpson is an Associate Professor of Economics at Colgate University.
+Simpson is the associate dean of the faculty for international initiatives and professor of economics at Colgate University.
 She holds

 a BA in Economics from the University of St. Thomas in Minnesota and an MA and